Loading...

 Move high-value stock, electronics, paper documents and irreplaceable items to a dry, unaffected area.
 If water is still entering, use towels, tarpaulins or anything available to divert flow away from critical assets.
 Cover equipment with plastic sheeting.
 Every item you protect now is one less item on your insurance claim and one less thing to replace before you can reopen.

-Call us or lodge an emergency claim online.
-Our IICRC-certified contractors from the national NRPG network arrive within 60 minutes, 24 hours a day, 365 days a year.
-We begin emergency make-safe immediately: water extraction, containment, drying equipment deployment and structural assessment.
-You do not need insurer approval — work starts the moment we arrive.
+Lodge an emergency claim online.
+A recovery coordinator will review the claim and connect you with an IICRC-certified contractor from the national NRPG network, available 24 hours a day, 365 days a year.
+The contractor begins emergency make-safe on arrival: water extraction, containment, drying equipment deployment and structural assessment.
+Work starts without waiting for insurer approval.

 If you are a tenant, notify your landlord or managing agent as soon as possible.
 Most leases require prompt notification of damage.
 Send a written message (email or text) with your photos and a description of what happened.
 This creates a paper trail.
 Do not wait for the landlord to act before engaging a restoration company — delay causes more damage and more cost for everyone.